Cuba's team goalkeeper resigns from the call-up due to fears of new immigration laws in the U.S.

 The President of the United States, Donald Trump, signed a presidential proclamation last Wednesday that imposes new travel restrictions on citizens from several countries, including Cuba, citing "risks to national security."

 "I have decided to partially restrict and limit the entry of nationals from the following seven countries: Burundi, Cuba, Laos, Sierra Leone, Togo, Turkmenistan, and Venezuela.
-These restrictions differentiate between the entry of immigrants and non-immigrants, but they apply to both categories," states the official text.
+These restrictions distinguish between the entry of immigrants and non-immigrants, but they apply to both categories," states the official text.

 It emphasizes that "consular officials must reduce the validity of any other non-immigrant visa issued to Cuban citizens to the extent permitted by law."